 Canadian Securities Exchange under the symbol: GRAY

-Exploring the company’s mineral portfolio which is located favourable mining jurisdictions
+- Exploring the company’s mineral portfolio which is located in a favourable mining jurisdiction.